AbhiXverse/Solidity-journey/Day 04/Secureum - Ethereum 101.md

 Gas refund & miner fees:

-- Unused gas is refunded
+- Unused gas is refunded to the sender
+- Used